How to Plan a Perfect Italy Road Trip: Complete Guide 2025

 - Tuscany, wine country: Chianti, Montalcino, Montepulciano

-- Coastal drives: Cinque Terre, Amalfi Coast, Adriatic Riviera
+- Coastal Road Trips: Cinque Terre, Amalfi Coast, Adriatic Riviera

 - Historical focus: Rome, Pompeii, Florence, Assisi